Synchronize OpenStack objects¶

 You can start a sync from the staff web application:

 OpenStack and click

-Sync button at the
+Sync button from the

 bottom-right corner of the screen.